5 Reasons Why Skateboarding Is Good Exercise

 There is no denying that skating is part of an active lifestyle.
 Over time, we have been seeing all the incredible benefits that skateboarding lends to our well being.
 We can now read handfuls of research papers about the way that skateboarding has left a positive impact on people’s lives.
-We’ve prepared a list of those reasons just to name a few that we found are worth mentioning.
+We’ve prepared a list of those reasons just to name a few reasons why skateboarding is good exercise that we found are worth mentioning.

 1. Skateboarding Can Be Good For Your Cardio